apache/trafficserver/doc/admin-guide/plugins/traffic_dump.en.rst

 * Each session and transactions in the session.
 * Timestamps.
-* The four headers (ua request, proxy request, origin server response, proxy response).
+* The four sets of headers (user agent request, proxy request, origin server response, proxy response).
 * The protocol stack for the user agent.
 * The transaction count for the outbound session.
 * The content block sizes.